 - 2 – 3 large garlic cloves, minced

 - 1 small cabbage (about 1 1/2 lbs.), finely shredded (red, green or both)

 - 1 red bell pepper, julienned

-- soba or ramen noodles or quinoa, basmati or jasmine rice, for serving (optional)
+- grain of choice (soba or ramen noodles or quinoa, basmati or jasmine rice), optional

-Serve cabbage mixture with quinoa, rice or noodles of choice.
-Garnish with sesame seeds, green onions and/or cilantro.
+Serve cabbage stir fry with cooked grain of choice and garnish with sesame seeds, green onions and/or cilantro.